 What happens during a menstrual period, and how long does it last?

 During your menstrual cycle, the lining of your uterus thickens to get ready for pregnancy.
-Then, during your period, your body sheds the uterus lining along with blood.
+Then, if you are not pregnant during your period, your body sheds the uterine lining along with blood.
 The amount of blood and fluid lost is usually between 4 and 12 teaspoons each cycle.

-The average menstrual cycle lasts 28 days.
+The average menstrual cycle lasts 28 days (counting from the first day of bleeding to the first day of the next cycle).
 For some women, though, cycles can be as short as 21 days.
 For others, they can be as long as 35 days.

 A normal period lasts between two and seven days.
 The average length of time for a period is three to five days.

 Are clots and thicker menstrual blood unusual during a period?

 Many women have clots in their menstrual blood from time to time.
 The clots may be bright red or dark in color.
 Often, these clots are shed on the heaviest days of bleeding.
 The presence of multiple clots in your flow may make your menstrual blood seem thick or denser than usual.

 Your body typically releases anticoagulants to keep menstrual blood from clotting as it's being released.
 But when your period is heavy and blood is being rapidly expelled, there's not enough time for anticoagulants to work.
 That enables clots to form.

 If you have excessive clotting or clots larger than a quarter, you should see your health care provider to rule out any conditions that might be causing an abnormal period.